 Enrichment For All

 The Robeson staff works hard to make all our students and their families feel welcome and to maintain a positive, supportive school environment.
-Students take pride in reciting the “Peace Builder Promise” each morning and in sharing it with their families and others.

-Each month begins with a school-wide assembly and students strive towards being recognized both individually and by class for meeting school expectations.
+Each month begins with a school-wide assembly and students strive to be recognized both individually and by class for meeting school expectations.
 Monthly incentives focus on celebrating community and sometimes include a service project.
 These are aligned with PBIS, Positive Behavioral Intervention and Support (link is external).
 You may also hear members of the school community refer to restorative practices, more information about this framework can be found at the following websites: IBARJ (link is external) and IIRP (link is external).

 The Champaign Unit 4 Student Code of Conduct can be found here.
 "Champaign Unit 4 Student Code of Conduct"